Leuchtfeuer/mautic-CompanyListWidget-bundle/README.md

 It is part of the "ABM" suite of plugins that extends Mautic capabilities for working with Companies.

-## Requirements
+## Requirements for this release (other releases may cover different Mautic versions!)
 - Mautic 6.x
-- Company Tags and Company Segments Plugins
+- Company Segments and Company Tags Plugins

 ## Installation
 ### Composer